 Many brokerages offer different investment options besides stocks and ETFs.
 Brokerages may offer mutual funds, options, certificates of deposits, bonds and other investment assets.
 Investors should be aware that the base trading fee generally only applies for the trading of stocks and ETFs.
 Other fees may apply when you trade other investment options.
 For example, many online brokerages charge a transaction to trade mutual funds.
-On average, it could cost an investor $30 to trade mutual funds - we’ve broken down the costs to purchase mutual funds here.
+On average, it would cost an investor $30 to trade mutual funds - we’ve broken down the on_current="true" url="/mutual-funds-transaction-fee-comparison" title="Comparison of Mutual Fund Costs">costs to purchase mutual funds here[/link.
 Some investment options may require broker assistance - at some brokerages, an investor could be charged a investment-specific fee (e.g. mutual fund transaction fee) on top of the broker assistance fee.

 Account maintenance fees, sometimes also called inactivity fees, are generally assessed annually.
 Usually, this fee is triggered when an account’s value drops below a certain threshold or an account has been dormant (i.e. zero executed trades) for a certain period of time.

 |All except WellsTrade and TradeKing - $0||All except Wells Trade, TIAA, T. Rowe Price, TradeKing - $0|